asoderman/rust-http-server/README.md

 * [TODO](#todo)

 # Installation:

-Currently the only way to install rust-http-server is to download the project and build with cargo. crates.io support is coming soon!
+### macOS:
+`cargo install rust-http-server` will work as long as you have a homebrew install of python.
+If you are still using the python install provided by Apple run `brew reinstall python` first.

+### Ubuntu:
+This will install system dependencies and then install the server via cargo.

+`sudo apt-get install -y pkg-config libssl-dev python3-dev && cargo install rust-http-server`

 # Usage:
-### With Cargo:
-* `cargo run` to start the server
+* `rust-http-server` to start the server
-* `cargo run -- -h` for help
+* `rust-http-server --help` for help
 * `cargo test` to run the tests (Note: Openssl must be installed on your system otherwise the TLS test will fail.)

 rust-http-server will look for `config.json` in the current working directory.
 Config options include: